ScriptRaccoon/toast-components/README.md

 -   `variant: "info" | "success" | "error"` (default: `info`)
 -   `duration: number` (default: `3000`)

-If you want to customize the Toasts, just edit the Svelte component as you like.
+If you want to customize the Toasts, just edit the Svelte component `Toast.svelte` as you like.